nauam/Courses/docs/administration/projects/node-execution/ssh.md

 **Note:** See [Using Key Storage for SSH](#using-key-storage-for-ssh).

-When connecting to the remote node, QW Control will look for a property/attribute specifying the location of the **private key storage path**, in this order, with the first match having precedence:
+When connecting to the remote node, Rundeck will look for a property/attribute specifying the location of the **private key storage path**, in this order, with the first match having precedence:

 1. **Node level**: `ssh-key-storage-path` attribute on the Node.
 Applies only to the target node.
 2. **Project level**: `project.ssh-key-storage-path` property in `project.properties`.
 Applies to any project node by default.
-3. **QW Control level**: `framework.ssh-key-storage-path` property in `framework.properties`.
+3. **Rundeck level**: `framework.ssh-key-storage-path` property in `framework.properties`.
 Applies to all projects by default.

 If you private key is encrypted with a passphrase, see [SSH Private Key Passphrase](#ssh-private-key-passphrase) below.